Code-Institute-Submissions/GuidoSillaste-Battleships-AprResub/README.md

 The Bad Battleship game is a old classic game brought to life whit limited python skills inside a terminal.

+Before i started to create Battleship game i went through 6 battleship tutorials.
+From that i learned i had no idea how to build class based so went whit function based.
+To save gitpod time which is 50 hours i tried to use vs code whit python installed which did not end well.
+In the end got it working after many erros which made no sense.

+After i got the code editor working i wrote down all the functions i need:

+1. create ship
+2. place ship
+3. check if ship in grid
+4. create computer random ship
+5. place ship in random direction
+6. show player grid
+7. hide computer grid
+8. get player shot
+9. check if shot ok
+10. get computer shot
+11. add tactics to computer so he shoots smarter
+12. check if game over
+13. main function to store and run functions

+After main flow is decided i choose to use the random library since it gets me a random number.
 ![Flow Chart](assets/flowchart/Flowchart.png)

 ### External users goal